gaultier/blog/index.md

 I am a Senior Software Engineer from France living in Bavaria, Germany.
 By day, I work for a Fintech company, and by night I write some fun projects in C, Rust, Odin, Zig, and Assembly.
 I like to work on low-level systems.

-In my free time, I like running, lifting weights, gardening, and the outdoors.
+In my free time, I like running, lifting weights, playing music, gardening, and the outdoors.

 Get in touch, send me an email!